Preparing for a cost share meeting

 2. Do Your Research

 Read about various practices, familiarize yourself with some of the programs and funders.
-Many of the resources on our website are designed for this purpose, especially the Cost Share Comparison Guide.
+Many of the resources on our website are designed for this purpose, especially the Cost Share Comparison Guide and our conservation practice library.

 3. Get connected

-Reach out to your CA, head to the local NRCS office, or talk to a conservation professional to answer any questions you may have and to formally start the application process.
+Reach out to your Conservation Agronomist, head to the local NRCS office, or talk to a conservation professional to answer any questions you may have and to formally start the application process.
 This is where any prep work you did will make moving forward faster and easier!

 4. Build Your Plan

-Work with a conservation professional to decide what practices to implement, how to stack and maximize cost share benefits, and more.
+Work with a conservation professional to decide what practices to implement, how to get the most out of your funding by layering programs, and more.
 Different programs require various planning timelines before beginning implementation.
 This step allows you to build in that timing.

 5. Implement the Practice

 Once the funding is approved, it’s time to implement the practice.
-If you’re new to it, talk with your CA or a neighbor who’s done it before.
+If you’re new to it, talk with your Conservation Agronomist or a neighbor who’s done it before.
 Land and water stewardship is an exceptionally rewarding path, and there is lots of support available to you.

 Key Considerations